Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Introduction

-We analyze the performance of select tricycle codes under a realistic circuit level noise model in \cref{sec::noise_sim} using a belief-propagation decoder with order-statistics post-processing (BPOSD) \cite{roffe2020decoding}.
-By comparing the performance of codes across a range of block-lengths, we are able to ascertain a high-threshold for tricycle codes under circuit-level noise of above $0.4 \%$ with BPOSD decoding.
 We note that although the codes we present are finite-block length codes, the construction allows us to define a family of codes by choosing a single high-performing tricycle code from a given block-length.
 Although such a code family is unlikely to be asymptotically good, we expect that a larger block-length code with a larger distance can always be found -- a claim that is supported by the distance lower bound we prove in \cref{sec::balanced}.
 Defining a threshold with respect to such a constructed code family allows one to make guarantees of sub-threshold noise suppression by selecting codes of arbitrarily large block-lengths with larger distances.
-We expect the quoted $0.4\%$ threshold to improve significantly with better decoders, as we find that circuit level performance is highly sensitive to BPOSD hyperparameters.

-We also show how to construct compact syndrome extraction circuits of optimal depth (depth $12$ excluding state preparation and readout for the $w_x = 12$, $w_z=8$ codes we consider).
-Finally, we present a concrete protocol for efficiently implementing the preparation and syndrome extraction of tricycle codes on a reconfigurable neutral-atom array platform -- a video illustrating the atom-moving scheme for syndrome extraction of tricycle codes is provided in the ancillary files that accompany this manuscript.
+We then show how to construct compact syndrome extraction circuits of optimal depth for all tricycle codes.
+Finally, we present a concrete protocol for efficiently implementing the preparation and syndrome extraction of these codes on a reconfigurable neutral-atom array platform -- a video illustrating the atom-moving scheme for syndrome extraction of tricycle codes is provided in the ancillary files that accompany this manuscript.

+We also clarify some subtle points about the application of the cup-product gate formalism of \cite{breuckmann2024cups}.
+In particular, the success of this formalism for producing transversal non-Clifford circuits on tricycle codes with high rate and distance requires a generalization of the conditions presented in section $5$ of \cite{breuckmann2024cups}.
+These resulting conditions will likely also be useful for other homological product and balanced product code families.
+We discuss these points on the theory of cup-product based gates in \cref{sec::cup}.
+In \cref{sec::numerical_ccz}, we also present a complementary numerical method that generalizes the cup-product construction for finding code-space preserving $CCZ$ circuits on three-dimensional balanced-product codes.